-The best story I heard about guys who left the FFL after 5 years and made a great career was about two Ukrainian brothers.
-During their years, they bought two flats and founded a small enterprise right after they left the Legion.
+One of the most inspiring stories I’ve heard is about two Ukrainian brothers who left the FFL after five years and went on to have successful careers.
+During their service, they managed to buy two apartments and started a small business immediately after leaving the Legion.
 In France it’s not too difficult to launch a business if you have a good idea and like to work.
 The job center (called pôle emploi) offers a lots of help for people who want to found an enterprise.

 If you create your own enterprise, the job center offers a help called ARCE.
 This is an amazing opportunity for those who has a business ready idea.
 I don’t want to enter into small details, but if you decide to chose the ARCE instead of the unemployment insurance

 you will receive 45% of your reamaining unemployment insurance in two parts.
 In my case it would have been a bit more than 11,000 euros in 6 months.

 and want to stay in France, have to apply for the “carte de séjour” which is like the green card in the USA.
 If I had to translate, I’d say “residence permit”.
 It allows Non-European people to stay legally in the country.

 To apply for the French citizenship

 5 years aren’t enough as you might heard from other sources.
 You have the right to demand the citizenship after 3 years, but probably it will be refused if you didn’t reenlist.
 The main reason is that the Legion wants to keep its qualified Legionnaires for at least 7-8 years.

 You can also make the procedure via the civilian way, but the process takes around 2 years.
 Do note that you can’t send your demande until you didn’t leave the French Foreign Legion.